407-610-2417

 10. Update Content Regularly

-One way to stay on top of this is to schedule regular updates.
-You can keep track in a simple Google Sheet, for example.
-Make a note to check your content, links, and keywords.
+To make it easy for you to manage, you can keep track of it in a simple Google Sheet.
 After updating, don’t forget to submit the new URL via Google Search Console so Google can re-index it faster.

 11. Strengthen Internal Linking